ronangaillard/xps13-clover/README.md

 I would recommend using KextUtility to install drivers to your new system.
 You can do it using the command line, but let's jsut be lazy.
 You can find KextUtility here : http://cvad-mac.narod.ru/index/0-4
 Use the soft to install driver in the `Kexts` folder :
 - `ACPIBatteryManager.kext` : makes the battery part work (checking the percent capacity of the battery in the menu bar, ...)
-- `VoodooPS2Controller.kext` : driver for the integrated keyboard and touchpad (no multi touch yet, but working on it ! )
+- `VoodooPS2Controller.kext` : driver for the integrated keyboard and touchpad (no multi touch yet but scrolling and still a bit slow, but working on it ! )

 ## What does/does not work ?
 ### Working